-Google Home ($129) was first teased in May at Google I/O. Five months later, it was officially demoed, with a public launch date of November 4.
-Here’s what we know about Google Home before its release.
+Google Home was first teased in May 2016 at Google I/O. Five months later, it was officially demoed, with a public launch date that November.

-The base of the device is covered in gray fabric, although you can change this using one of the extra bases Google plans on offering.
+The base of the device is covered in gray fabric, although you can change this using one of the extra bases Google offers.
 These come in both fabric and metal varieties.

-Inside, Google Home features an integrated “high-excursion” speaker that’s supposed to deliver “crystal-clear highs and rich bass.”
-Better still, Alphabet promises that multiple Google Home devices can be grouped together to enjoy the same song in every room.
+Inside, Google Home features an integrated “high-excursion” speaker that delivers “crystal-clear highs and rich bass.”
+You can pair multiple Google Home devices to enjoy the same song in every room of your home.

 This feature is a big deal.
 Alexa speakers don’t communicate very well with one another.
 Plus, you can’t use two or more Amazon Echos to play stereo sound.

-Google Home’s killer feature could turn out to be Google Assistant.
+Google Home’s killer feature is Google Assistant.
 Like Alexa, Google Assistant uses a cloud to answer your questions.
-Unlike Alexa, Google Assistant uses natural language processing, which is supposed to improve reliability.
+Unlike Alexa, Google Assistant uses natural language processing, which improves reliability.

 As a bonus, the appliance can also access your Google account for information about your daily schedule, assuming that you use Google Calendar.

-At launch, Google Home is compatible with Google Music, YouTube, Spotify, Pandora, and TuneIn.
-For those who have never had a YouTube Red subscription, Google offers a free six-month subscription with every Google Home purchase.
-You’ll need this subscription to listen to YouTube Music on the device.
+Google Home is compatible with a handful of music services including Google Music, YouTube Music, iHeartRadio, Spotify, Pandora, and TuneIn.
+Note that you need a YouTube Red subscription to listen to Google Music or YouTube Music on the device.

 Google Home also has a smart home component similar to what you’ll find on the Echo.
-At launch, Google Home works with Philips Hue, Samsung SmartThings, and IFTTT.
+Google Home works with Philips Hue, Samsung SmartThings, TP-Link, IFTTT, and more.
 There’s also compatibility with other Alphabet products, including Google Chromecast and Nest.

 Chromecast integration allows Google Home to act as an audio receiver.
 For example, you can throw a song from your smartphone to a better speaker in your home, simply by tapping the Cast logo within a supported app.
 This process works on any Chromecast-connected device, including televisions.